Logius-standaarden/BOMOS-Fundament/ch03_BOMOS_gebruiken_EN.md

 2. As background information and a source of inspiration
 3. As a mirror for the current management process

-## BOMOS as a tool for further development of the management organisations
+## BOMOS as a Tool for Further Development of the Management Organisations

 The most important application of BOMOS is as a tool for the further development of standards management organisations.
 Many standards management organisations originate from an initial project or programme.
 This is sometimes linked to a specific service.
 Management of the standard can then have a dependency with the operational management of that service.
 To enable the standard to be deployed beyond the service it was developed for, further considerations are needed and BOMOS can be useful in that context.